codedragon/code_reviews/slides.md

-## Things to keep in mind when doing code reviews
+## Big picture when doing code reviews
 * We are all humans that are taught to fear failure, be kind
 * terse communication can feel like an attack
 * switch from async to sync